-The "Rhode Island Prior Authorization Reform Act of 2025" amends the existing "Benefit Determination and Utilization Review Act" by establishing a three-year pilot program that prohibits insurers from imposing prior authorization requirements for any admission, item, service, treatment, or procedure ordered by an in-network primary care provider, with the exception of prescription drugs.
-This initiative aims to streamline access to medical treatments and reduce administrative burdens on providers and patients.
-Insurers are required to submit annual reports on the program's implementation and outcomes, which will expire on October 1, 2028, unless extended by the General Assembly.
+The "Rhode Island Prior Authorization Reform Act of 2025" establishes a three-year pilot program that prohibits insurers from imposing prior authorization requirements for any admission, item, service, treatment, or procedure ordered by an in-network primary care provider, with the exception of prescription drugs.
+This initiative aims to streamline access to medical treatments and reduce administrative burdens on healthcare providers and patients.
+Insurers are required to submit annual reports on the program's implementation, which is set to expire on October 1, 2028, unless extended by the General Assembly.

 Statutes affected: